ModelDBRepository/62266/readme.txt

 Safronov BV, Wolff M, Vogel W
-Excitability of the Soma in Central Nervous System Neurons Biophysical Journal Volume 78 June 2000 2998ñ3010
+Excitability of the Soma in Central Nervous System Neurons Biophysical Journal Volume 78 June 2000 2998‚Äì3010

 ABSTRACT

-The ability of the soma of a spinal dorsal horn neuron, a spinal ventral horn neuron (presumably a motoneuron), and a hippocampal pyramidal neuron to generate action potentials was studied using patch-clamp recordings from rat spinal cord slices, the ìentire soma isolationî method, and computer simulations.
+The ability of the soma of a spinal dorsal horn neuron, a spinal ventral horn neuron (presumably a motoneuron), and a hippocampal pyramidal neuron to generate action potentials was studied using patch-clamp recordings from rat spinal cord slices, the ‚Äúentire soma isolation‚Äù method, and computer simulations.
 By comparing original recordings from an isolated soma of a dorsal horn neuron with simulated responses, it was shown that computer models can be adequate for the study of somatic excitability.
 The modeled somata of both spinal neurons were unable to